Angela-Nkrumah/Angela-Nkrumah/Amazon Prime Videos Dashboard.md

 - Coulmns:
    Show_Id, type, title, director,cast, country, date_added, release_year, rating, duration, listed_in and description.

-- Data Prepartion
+- Data Preparation
 Dataset needed minimal cleaning to maintain high level of analysis.
 Steps followed
 Step 1 : Standardized column names for easy navigation of dataset

 -Data Cleaning and transformation: removed duplicates based on unique identifiers (Show_id and titles).
- Handled empty cells by replacing them with null and unkown for columns such as release date and date added.
+ Handled empty cells by replacing them with null and unknown for columns such as release date and date added.
 -Outlier Detection:
  Outliers were not established as numeric fields were limited to release and date added.